 The objective of the Dental Assisting Program is to provide graduates with the skills and knowledge that will enable them to qualify for entry-level positions as dental assistants.
 Since dental assistants are trained in clinical, radiographic and administrative procedures, their services are also sought by dental schools, dental supply manufacturers, hospital dental departments and insurance companies.
 Graduates are also capable of filling entry-level positions such as dental receptionist, dental insurance clerk, dental supply salesperson and administrative assistant.
-While it is not a prerequisite to employment as a dental assistant, the importance of becoming a Registered Dental Assistant is emphasized, and students become familiar with the types of practical and written exams they will encounter when they qualify to take the RDA exam.

-This training program is divided into eight learning units called modules.
-Students must complete modules A through G first, starting with any module and continuing in any sequence until all seven modules are completed.
-Modules A through G stand alone as units of study and are not dependent upon previous training.
-If students do not complete any portion of one of these modules, the entire module must be repeated.
-Upon successful completion of modules A through G, students participate in a 160-clock-hour externship.
+This training program is divided into six learning units called modules.
+Each module stands alone as a unit of study and is not dependent upon previous training.
+If students do not complete any portion of a module, the entire module must be repeated.
+Students may enter the program at the beginning of any module and continue through the sequence until all modules have been completed.
+Upon completion of the six classroom modules, the students participate in a 160-clock-hour externship.